 But most of our church’s work happens outside of the Sunday morning service, in the everyday tasks and relationships of life.
 We value organic, neighborhood-based ministry over lots of church programs.
 So in our minds, love for next-door neighbors, service to those in need, and dedication at work to glorify God and benefit others should define active members of Atlanta Westside Church.

 Our church’s geographical focus directs much of what we do, too.
-We desire to be integrated in the Westside community, so we worship in a rented, shared facility called the Defoor Centre.
-We’re not in a hurry to own our own building or become a large church where people could feel disconnected.
-Instead, renting this small space not only liberates us to give more generously to other ministries, but also channels our energy into planting new churches on the Westside.
+We desire to be integrated in the Westside community.
+For our first nine and a half years, we worshiped in a rented, shared facility called the Defoor Centre.
+Having outgrown that space, we now meet at an elementary school in the heart of our parish, Boyd Elementary School.
+We’re not in a hurry to own our own building or become a large church where people could feel disconnected, although we are looking at a longer term situation that fits within our core values.
+For now, renting not only liberates us to give more generously to other ministries, but also channels our energy into planting new churches on the Westside.

 We believe the good news about Jesus breaks down walls and unites unlikely people into a spiritual family.
 So, if you’re looking for a place where most people share your social, racial, or economic profile, you may tire of how much we talk about stretching toward those who aren’t like us.